Friday July 20, 2012

 The 25-year-old city man has spent the past two weeks searching for 3-year-old Alexis Hodges, who he claims was taken by her mother, Amanda Babcock, prior to a court's decision that awarded him full custody.

 "My daughter is not safe with her mother," Hodges said in an Eagle interview Thursday afternoon.
-"My daughter is everything to me -- she's my life."
+"My daughter is everything to me -- she's my life.

-Hodges indicated he's fearful because he
+Hodges indicated he's fearful because he believes the mother has developed an ad diction to painkillers.

 On Wednesday, Pitts field police issued an advisory seeking the whereabouts of Alexis, her mother and her mother's boyfriend, Jeffrey Kucka, 20, of Pittsfield.